hack-dance/island-ai/public-packages/llm-client/README.md

 <p align="center">
   A universal LLM client - extends the official openai sdk to provide support for providers that do not adhere to the same api and format, like Anthropic or Azure.
-One universal sdk for all the top LLMs from Together, OpenAI, Microsoft, Anyscale and Anthropic
+One universal sdk for all the top LLMs from Together, Gemini, OpenAI, Microsoft, Anyscale and Anthropic
 </p>

 ## Installation